 ‘There's a lot of information sharing that happens in meetings that could be done through asynchronous tools.
 We really just need to change how we define work, how it’s measured, how we do it and where we do it,’ says Andreatta.

 4. Innovate, innovate, innovate

 Finally, it’s important not to see innovation as a one-off process.
 Whatever you do to create a flexible working environment, don’t stop improving it.

-What that means is simple: Beyond securing regular feedback, audit your business processes frequently, and, if in doubt, hire an external professional to do so.
-If you invest in new technology, work with your chosen suppliers to maximize the investment you’ve made, and setup a cross-functional team to oversee its deployment and broader use throughout the business.
+What that means is simple – beyond securing regular feedback, audit your business processes frequently, and, if in doubt, hire an external professional to do so.
+If you invest in new technology, work with your chosen suppliers to maximise the investment you’ve made, and set up a cross-functional team to oversee its deployment and broader use throughout the business.